Proudly Serving Inland Empire, Upland and Surrounding Communities

 1. Understanding Drywood Termites

-Drywood termites differ from subterranean termites in that they do not require contact with soil.
+Drywood species differ from subterranean termites in that they do not require contact with soil.
 They live and feed in dry wood structures such as your home’s framework, furniture, and hardwood floors.
 Unlike their subterranean counterparts, drywood termites create colonies within the wood they consume, making their presence more challenging to detect until significant damage has occurred.

 2. Signs of Drywood Termite Infestation